aneilmac/lean4TheWin/src/lists.md

 ## List Type

+We are always interested in types in Lean!
 What is the type of list?
-This changes based on the contents of the list.
+Well it actually changes _based on the contents of the list._

 ~~~admonish example title=""
 ```lean